ahsanbagwan/NSEData/README.md

 # NSEData

 NSE Data pulled in from Quandl repository and rendered in a tabular format.
-Made use of jQuery Datatables.
+Made use of jQuery DataTables.

 Public API link: https://www.quandl.com/data/NSE?keyword=india